OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`worst case` cost.

    shifting method
-      A technique for finding a :term:`closed form solution` to a :term:`summation` or :term:`recurrence relation`.
+      A technique for finding a :term:`closed-form solution` to a :term:`summation` or :term:`recurrence relation`.

    shortest path